apycazo/apycazo.github.io/sources/marksite/config.md

 * **index**: what markdown page to use for the landing page (brand will link to this page).
 * **scripts**: this will be added in the 'scripts' section for the page.
 Note that angular is actually mandatory.
 * **styles**: same, but for text/css files.
+* **source**: This path will be used to prefix all chapter page entries.
-* **menu**: this describes the site pages, and allows for some organization.
-Each entry is considered a 'chapter', and a menu will be generated for each.
+* **chapters**: this describes the site pages, and allows for some organization.
+Each entry will generate a menu.
 If a chapter contains more than one page, a page selector will be added to the view.